vercel/next.js/docs/api-reference/create-server.md

 ---
-description: Create a custom server for your Next.js app using the constructor.
+description: Create a custom server for your Next.js app programatically.
 ---

 # Create Server

 The main export from the `next` package is a function which returns a new Next.js server instance.
 This can be used in your existing server backend to implement the same behaviour as the `next start` and `next dev` CLI commands.

-> **Note: This is API documentation for the server constructor.
-For a feature overview and usage information for server implementations, please see [Custom Server](/docs/advanced-features/custom-server.md).**
+> **Note: This is API documentation for the Next.js server.
+For a feature overview and usage information for custom server implementations, please see [Custom Server](/docs/advanced-features/custom-server.md).**

-> Note: The server instance is responsible for sending responses to the client and will call [response.end](https://nodejs.org/api/http.html#responseenddata-encoding-callback) when a response is sent.
+> Note: The Next.js server instance is responsible for sending responses to the client and will call [response.end](https://nodejs.org/api/http.html#responseenddata-encoding-callback) when a response is sent.

 ```js
 const { createServer } = require('http')